patricknewyork/spotify-soundbar-shortcut/README.md

 If the soundbar is off or in deep standby, Spotify's API won't see it.
 The script will show a clear error listing which devices are currently visible instead of failing silently.

 ---
+## Disclaimer

+This project is offered as-is with no warranty, guarantee of functionality, or ongoing support.
+Use at your own risk.

+A few things worth knowing:

+- Spotify's Web API terms of service prohibit commercial use.
+This is for personal use only.
+- Your Client ID and Secret give access to your Spotify account.
+Never share your configured version of this script publicly.
+- The Spotify API can change at any time, which may break functionality without notice.
+- This project is not affiliated with Spotify, Samsung, or Apple.

 ## Notes